CTCycle/Dataset-Explorer/README.md

 This is a simple python-based GUI application to clean data and briefly analyze distribution of variables in a dataset.
 The application makes use of different methods for plotting histograms and cumulative distribution functions (CDF) of each column in the dataframe, and for calculating the correlation matrix based on different methodologies such as Pearson, Kendall, and Spearman.
 The script also provides a way to filter the correlation coefficients based on a user-defined threshold, and generates plots and outputs that can be saved in designated folders.

 ## How to use
-Run the main python file (DataExplorer.py) and use the GUI to navigate the various options and process the dataset.
-You can select the input folder where your data is located, as well as the output folder where to store your processed data and figures.
+Run the main python file (DataExplorer.py) and use the GUI to navigate the various options.

-### Requirements
-Requirement.txt file is provided to ensure full compatibility with the python application.
-The application has been tested using Python 3.10.12

-### Navigate the GUI
 The main window is divided in 3 frames.

 The upper frame allows for selecting an input folder (where you data is located) using the **Browse** button.
 All files in the folder will be available in the **List of files** dropdown menu.
 Once you have selected a file, the other buttons become functional.